SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/Statistical-methods.md

 The *Modelling* section includes all capabilities from the TRAMO and RegARIMA models.
 It is flexible in specifying model parameters.
 The results can be saved and refreshed with updated series.
-Instructions on how to use this functionality is given in the ‘*JDemetra+ User Guide*’ (2017), item 3.3.2.
+Instructions on how to use this functionality is given in [the step-by-step demonstration on advdanced time series analysis](../case-studies/modelling-advanced.html)

 {: .text-center.image-wrapper}